transformations

 Description

-Takes any Feature or a FeatureCollection and returns its center of mass using this formula: Centroid of Polygon.
+Takes any Feature or a FeatureCollection and returns its center of mass (also known as centroid).

 Return type